kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

-This document defines the interface between an OCN application and DetNet framework. i.e., using DetNet services for communication between the controllers and the field-devices.
+This document defines the interface between an OCN application and DetNet framework. i.e., using DetNet services for communication between the controllers and the field devices.
 This interface is used by an application to express its network-specific requirements.
-This document presents the perspective of an end-system.
-Because the controller-endpoint of the application stack is based on IP, the discussion is specific to the IP-enabled DetNet data planes {{!DETNET-DP=RFC8655}}.
-For the other type of field-devices, service level proxy is assumed (section  4.1 in RFC8655).
+This document presents the perspective of an end system.
+Because IP network stack is widely used by general-purpose applications and provides more connection flexibility to end systems, the scope our discussion is specific to the IP-enabled DetNet data planes {{!DETNET-DP=RFC8655}}.
+For the other type of field devices, service level proxy is assumed (section  4.1 in RFC8655).

-By mapping OCNs to DetNet helps with developing a better understanding of how DetNets can be used in such scenarios.
+Mapping OCNs to DetNet helps with developing a better understanding of how DetNets can be used in such scenarios.
 To this end, the document provides a background on {{background}} the type of traffic patterns in OCN applications.
 It proposes an interface between an application and DetNet, and a potential